cloudfoundry/cf-networking-onboarding/c2c.prolific.md

 1. Now list all of the networking interfaces in the meow networking namespace
   ```
-ip netns exec meow ip link
+$ ip netns exec meow ip link

+1: lo: <LOOPBACK> mtu 65536 qdisc noop state DOWN mode DEFAULT group default qlen 1000
+    link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
   ```
-Nothing!
+There is only the loopback interface.
+The loopback interface is a special virtual network interface that a computer uses to communicate with itself.
+The standard domain name for the address is localhost.
 No wonder you can't curl google.com!
-There is no network interface for packets to travel through.
+There is no network interface for packets that want to leave the network.

 The solution is to create a veth (virtual ethernet) pair.
 A veth pair consists of two virtual ethernet interfaces.
 One is placed in the host network namespace, the other in the meow network namespace.
 The veth pair acts like a bridge between the network namespace and the host.
 You already saw one side of the veth pair for the proxy app when you ran `ip link` inside of the Diego Cell.
 Let's look at the other half of the veth pair.